dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 where the command `-b 100` indicates that the first 100 samples should be discarded as burnin.
 This command generates 3 output files, which are saved in the same directory as the "Canidae_1_G_mcmc.log" file:

-1. A text file containing the **estimated times of origination and extinction** that will be used as input file in PyRateContinuous (e.g. "Canidae_1_G_se_est.txt")
+1. A text file containing the **estimated times of origination and extinction** that will be used as input file in PyRateContinuous (e.g. "Canidae\_1\_G\_se\_est.txt")
-2. A PDF file plotting the duration of each lineage and the diversity trajectory of the clade (**lineage through time plot**)
+2. A PDF file plotting the duration of each lineage and the diversity trajectory of the clade (**lineage through time plot**, see also option below)
 3. The R script generating the PDF file above.

+**Additional options.**
+You can also provide the `-ginput` command with the path to a directory containing the log files:

+`python PyRate.py -ginput .../path_to_log_files -b 100`

+in which case each file with extension `*_mcmc.log` will be processed separately.

+Finally, the additional flag `-tag` can be used to identify files that should be combined in a single `...se_ext.txt` file, e.g. resulting from replicated analyses.
+For instance, with the following command

+`python PyRate.py -ginput .../path_to_log_files -tag Canidae -b 100`

+all log files conaining `Canidae` in the file name and the extension `*_mcmc.log` will be compbined into a single `...se_ext.txt`, with columns with the origin and extinction of each species given for each replicate.

+#### Plot range-through diversity (lineage through time plot)
+The `...se_ext.txt` file can be used to produce lineage through time (LTT) plots based on range-through diversity.
+To do this, we need to provide the `...se_ext.txt` file using the `-d` command and use the flag `-ltt ` followed by a number to choose between different options:

+`python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1`

+This plots the mean diversity through time, with the min and max range inferred from the replicates and shown as shaded area.
+When using

+`python PyRate.py -d Canidae_1_G_se_est.txt -ltt 2`

+you obtain a similar plot but with log10-transformed diversity.
+Finally, with

+`python PyRate.py -d Canidae_1_G_se_est.txt -ltt 3`

+LTT plots from each replicate are shown as individual lines.

+By default, the LTT plot is based on diversity count within time bins the size of 1 time unit.
+To produce plots where the counts are based on a finer temporal resolution, you can use the command `-rescale`, which defines the number of time bins used for 1 time unit.
+For example with

+`python PyRate.py -d Canidae_1_G_se_est.txt -ltt 1 -rescale 10`

+The time bins used to calculate and plot diversity are 0.1 Myr (10 bins for each Myr).

 #### Run a diversity-dependent birth-death model
 In diversity dependence models, origination and extinction rates may correlate linearly or exponentially to the clade's own sampled (range-through) diversity.
 To run an analysis with a diversity dependent birth-death model you can launch PyRateContinuous providing the input data (`-d` flag) and adding the flag `-DD`: